This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 The Pay At Home Parent presents Chhavi Agarwal, a freelance marketing writer, and a blogger at Mrs. Daaku Studio.
 In this guest post, Chhavi shares her tips on how to pitch new freelance writing clients.
-Her newly launched ebook dives into the step-by-step details of pitching freelance clients the right way.
-Get your copy right here.

-Before, we get to the point and discuss how to pitch clients, tell me if any of these situations sound familiar to you.
+Before we get to the point and discuss how to pitch clients, tell me if any of these situations sound familiar to you.

 - You have decided to work as a freelance writer but haven’t been able to land any quality clients.